J-DubApps/WF-2-OneDrive/README.md

 Description

-	This PS script will migrate a Windows 10 Endpoint's User data sync settings from Work Folders over to OneDrive for Business.
+	This PS script will migrate a Windows 10 Endpoint's User Work Folder sync settings to OneDrive for Business.

        It is targeted to silently run OneDrive Setup and sign-in the user (if computer in a Hybrid Azure AD domain join), sets redirection for Known Folders,